 I am a Professor in the Department of Hearing and Speech Sciences, and a past Chair of both my department and the University Senate.
 I also helped found the UMD Infant & Child Studies Consortium and the University of Maryland Autism Research Consortium.
 Previously, I was the Director of Graduate Studies for both HESP and the Program in Neuroscience and Cognitive Science, and I am also a member of the Center for the Comparative & Evolutionary Biology of Hearing, the Maryland Language Science Center, and the Maryland Institute for Literacy and Equity.
 In 2013, I was honored with the BSOS Outstanding Graduate Advisor award, and in 2020-2021 I was named a Distinguished Scholar-Teacher.
 My research focuses on speech perception and language acquisition.
 More specifically, I am interested in how the brain recognizes words from fluent speech, especially in the context of noise, and how this ability changes with development.
 For more information on my research, please select the research tab, above.
 Or download my public-oriented research statement.

-Visit our labs: The Language Development & Perception Lab the Brain Injury & Language Development Lab, and the Canine Language Perception Lab.
+Visit our labs: The Language Development & Perception Lab and the Canine Language Perception Lab.

-I am also the PI of a grant-funded program, UMD-REACH, designed to enhance research opportunities and training for undergraduate students from groups underrepresented in the sciences.
+I am also co-PI of a grant-funded program, UMD-REACH, designed to enhance research opportunities and training for undergraduate students from groups underrepresented in the sciences.

 Areas of Interest